bpike34/CHEZBURGER/README.md

 # Installation
-Download the executable files from the repository:
+Download the executable files from the repository: git clone https://github.com/bpike34/CHEZBURGER.git
-# Copy code
-git clone https://github.com/bpike34/CHEZBURGER.git
-Navigate to the project directory:
 # Running the Executable
 To run the executable, simply double-click on the chezburgerSAFE.exe file or execute it from the command line:
 Copy code